jamulussoftware/jamuluswebsite/README.md

 If you want to add a new image, use .png format if possible, and if it’s not a screenshot, ask about where you should store it.
 Localised images must go in a directory for that language (see the example for English, above).

-## Translating

-**For details on the website translation process, please consult the README file contained in the `_translator-files/` folder**

 ### Style and tone

-Language on the website should be consistent.
 Please have a look at our [style and tone guide](https://jamulus.io/contribute/Style-and-Tone).

+## Translating

+To make updates or translations for jamulus.io you will need a GitHub account and be familiar with GitHub in general.
+If you want to get more involved, you’ll need to be familiar with the use of git on the command line, as well as Jekyll.
+Note that translating the Jamulus application itself is done by a different process, but you are welcome to help with that too.
+Introduce yourself on the [GitHub Discussion](https://github.com/jamulussoftware/jamulus/discussions) and say what you’d like to do.

+### Please also note that discussions should be in English so as to be open to all.

+**For details on the website translation process, please consult the [README file here](https://github.com/jamulussoftware/jamuluswebsite/tree/release/_translator-files)**

-For translating text in the Jamulus application itself, please see [TRANSLATING.md](https://github.com/jamulussoftware/jamulus/blob/master/TRANSLATING.md)
+For translating text in the Jamulus application itself, please see [TRANSLATING.md](https://github.com/jamulussoftware/jamulus/blob/master/TRANSLATING.md) in the application repository.

+### Overall workflow

 We collect changes to the English version of the site on a "next-release" branch first.
 We then freeze changes prior to a Jamulus software release, and do a translation "sprint" over a couple of weeks when all translation takes place.

-### Here’s the overall workflow

 1. Changes are first made to EN (= English) *.md files and committed to the “next-release” branch.
 1. Once we’ve agreed the changes can go live (usually just before a software release), we then create GitHub issues for each language, tagged for that release.
 You can ask questions about the work there.